atomic-penguin/cookbook-krb5/README.md

 You can override krb5['authconfig'] with an execute command, as a string.
 Which should configure PAM to use Kerberos on other systems.

+You really need to have time synchronized within 5 minutes of your domain controllers, or key distribution centers.
+Therefore the recipe depends on the Opscode NTP cookbook.
+If you have another method of keeping accurate clocks, change the metadata according to your needs.

 Attributes
 ==========